Coldtoe-Devs/TestingSWIG/README.md

 - How to handle C pointers, and declare how to cast them in SWIG.

 - How to simplify CMakeLists.txt, so you don't need 3 lines of code for each .c/.h pair.

+- Add another `mypackage` directory, along with a shared directory they both import from.
+Make sure SWIG can handle libvnc's use case of a `common` dir that two libraries import from.